 With its seductive, honeyed aroma, it shouldn’t come as a surprise that vanilla is a potent aphrodisiac.
 Its tantalizing fragrance excites and arouses the senses.
 It is a savor of passion that quickens the blood flow and stimulates the libido.

 The Mayans were keen to incorporate Vanilla into various drinks and concoctions to pique desire.
 For instance, The storied Mayan beverage, Chocolatl, included an assortment of bewitching flavors and spices, chief among them chocolate and vanilla.

-The legendary Aztec emperor, Moctezuma, was fabled to drink around 50 cups of the vanilla-infused beverage a day.
+The legendary Aztec emperor, Moctezuma, was fabled to drink around 50 cups of vanilla-infused beverages a day.
 Not surprisingly, he was also known to possess a sizeable harem of women to whet his pleasures.

 Of course, the lesson here isn’t consuming vanilla will make you a prolific womanizer like Moctezuma.
 Instead, the main takeaway should be that vanilla has a deep history of stimulating sexual desire.